-- Razor – There are multiple options that you can choose from, but I will go to the ones I think are best and focus on the products that will allow you to perform this procedure on your own
+- Razor – There are multiple options (cordless clippers and electric razors) that you can choose from, but I will go to the ones I think are best and focus on the products that will allow you to perform this procedure on your own.

 - Check the current price here on Amazon

 - Check out all of the other amazing customer reviews to see what other people have to say.